bharatbhusal/solar_panel_power_prediction_and_visualization/README.md

 ## Project Structure

-- `dataset.csv`: Dataset containing solar panel data including module temperature and DC power.
+- `data/dataset.csv`: Dataset containing solar panel data including module temperature and DC power.
+- `src/`: Independent Scripts to perform specific operations.
-- `solar_power_prediction.py`: Python script for data preprocessing, model creation, training, and prediction.
+- `main.py`: Python script for data preprocessing, model creation, training, prediction and visualization.
 - `README.md`: This file, providing an overview of the project, setup instructions, and usage details.
 - `requirements.txt`: Python dependencies required to run the project.
 - `.gitignore`: Specifies files and directories that should be ignored by Git.
+- `tests/`: Directory containing unit tests for the project modules.

 ## Setting Up Your Environment